crunchysoul/portfolio-1/README.md

 # <a id="Challenges"></a>Challenges
 The challenge for me initially was that I did not understand what a mood board does or how it serves a purpose in selecting my theme, colour scheme and typography.
 I eventually overcame this when it became clear to me that music is also part of creating the mood board.
+Music was a big part of me when I was growing up and not only did it kept me productive with this project, it also helped me understand the theme that I want to portray for my website.

 Optimising my website with Google PageSpeed Insights was also quite a challenge especially for mobile.
-I was eventually able to get better scores by following the optimisation guidelines recommended by Google.
+I was eventually able to get better scores by following the optimisation guidelines recommended by Google but it has been nowhere close to perfect.
+I may need to research more on how this can be improved and apply it later on as I improve my website.

 [Back to Top](#top)